 - Step 1: What type of lifestyle do you want in retirement?
 For example, do you want overseas holidays every 5 years, regular local holidays, the capacity to dine out, and to run a mobile phone and computer?

 - Step 2: How much will such a lifestyle cost per week, or annually?
-Using the example in step 1, assuming you own your home, budget for around $42,000 a year as a single person (or just over $57,000 for a couple) if you want a comfortable lifestyle (see SuperGuide article A comfortable retirement: How much super is enough? (updated data)).
+Using the example in step 1, assuming you own your home, budget for around $42,000 a year as a single person (or just under $58,000 for a couple) if you want a comfortable lifestyle (see SuperGuide article A comfortable retirement: How much super is enough? (updated figures)).

 - Step 3: Decide how much money in savings that you will need for the retirement lifestyle that you’re hoping for.
 You can use online calculators available on the MoneySmart website to help you with this step.
 You can also find out how much you need on the SuperGuide.com.au website.